JasonYuan869/AutoWaifuClaimer/README.md

 ```

 Run `bot.py`.
 You must be focused on the Discord window in the specific waifu-rolling channel.

-## Limitations
-* Must be focused on the Discord window, so it's not a background process
-* Cannot react to kakera
-  * This is because Mudae uses a custom kakera emoji that cannot be entered from the keyboard

 ## License
 Licensed under GNU General Public License v3.0.
 See [LICENCE](./LICENSE).